ItzMaiPianX/DevTools/README.md

-# This plugin also can load the folder plugin
+# This plugin can only load folder plugins